wtnm/fform/documentation.md

 - `Main` - in this block input element is placed
 - `Messages` - element that shows messages (error, warnigns, info etc)

 In `ff_custom` schema property you can add/overwrite any proprerty of any block.
-It supports [fformObjects "magic" props](#magic-props).
+It supports [elements "magic" props](#magic-props).
 It merges with `ff_presets` refs on field build.
 More details in examples.

 ### Object layout
 Schema property `ff_layout` can be object or array of strings | objects.
 String is the name of field and it determines the order in which fields will be placed.
-Object supports [fformObjects "magic" props](#magic-props) with `$_fields` (that is array of strings | objects) property and can be customized.
+Object supports [elements "magic" props](#magic-props) with `$_fields` (that is array of strings | objects) property and can be customized.
 More details in examples.

-## fformObjects
+## Elements
-Each field in form receive a set of objects that is parts of fformObjects (due to 'ff_presets' and 'ff_custom') that merges into one object.
+Each field in form receive a set of objects that is parts of elements (due to 'ff_presets' and 'ff_custom') that merges into one object.
 Then all functions that field finds in merged object binds to it during render.
 Exception is the props that starts with underscore.

 #### props processing
 - `^/`<a name="object-refs"></a> - string value that begins with "^/" determines that value is the reference and resolved respectively